kubernetes/kubernetes/contrib/mesos/docs/issues.md

 Currently it is not possible to specify pod placement constraints for the kubernetes-mesos scheduler.
 This issue is being tracked here: https://github.com/mesosphere/kubernetes-mesos/issues/338

-### Resource Allocation

-Resource requirements (limits) specified on Kubernetes pods are currently ignored, both in the scheduler and on the node.
-Instead hardcoded values are used for the time being.
-This issue is being tracked here: https://github.com/mesosphere/kubernetes-mesos/issues/68.

-In general Mesos is designed to handle resource accounting and enforcement across the cluster.
-Part of that enforcement involves "growing" and "shrinking" the pool of resources allocated for executor containers.
-The current implementation of the kubelet-executor launches pods as Docker containers (just like the upstream kubelet) and makes no attempt to actually "contain" the pods that are launched.
-Because the kubernetes-mesos scheduler cannot depend on the kubelet-executor to properly contain resources, it foregoes implementing accurate resource accounting.

-Recent changes to both the Docker and Kubernetes codebase have made it possible to implement the necessary changes in the kubelet-executor for proper pod containment.
-This is in the works and will be merged into a later version when ready.

 ### Ports

 Mesos typically defines `ports` resources for each slave and these ports are consumed by tasks, as they are launched, that require one or more host ports.